jinjie/ifttt-run-scripts/README.md

 - Setup cron to run `run-scripts.sh` every minute or anytime up to your preference.
 - Create a widget on your phone with IFTTT Button Widget to trigger the Applet

+## Additional information

+Instead of creating Button Widget, you can also use other services on IFTTT, such as Google Assistant to control your devices.

 ## Author

 Kong Jin Jie